 - 1 pinch methi seeds (optional)

-- 1 red chilli broken
+- 1 dried red chilli broken

-- 1 pinch hing or asafoetida
+- 1 pinch hing (asafetida)

-- lemon juice from 1 large lemon (adjust as needed)
+- 1 large lemon (adjust as needed)

 Instructions

-- Place it in the cooker and pressure cook for 3 to 4 whistles on a medium flame.
+- Pressure cooker: Add dal to a bowl and rinse it well at least thrice.
+Drain the water and pour 1ยฝ cups water.
+Place it in the cooker and pressure cook for 3 to 4 whistles on a medium flame.
+When the pressure releases remove the dal and mash it well to smooth.

-- While the dal cooks, pour 4 cups water, tomatoes, turmeric, rasam powder, crushed ginger to a pot.
+- While the dal cooks, pour 4 cups water to a pot.
+Add tomatoes, turmeric, rasam powder, green chilli (optional) and crushed ginger.
+Cook until the tomatoes are soft cooked and mushy.

-Tempering lemon rasam
+Tempering

-- When the seeds begin to crackle, add curry leaves.
-Add hing.
+- When the seeds begin to crackle, add curry leaves and hing.
 Pour it to the lemon rasam.
+Simmer the rasam for 2 mins on a very low flame.

-- Allow the rasam to cool down a bit then squeeze off lemon as needed.
+- Allow the lemon rasam to cool down a bit then squeeze off lemon as needed.
 Adjust salt as well.

 NUTRITION INFO (estimation only)